DIY Garage Gym Ideas

 Consider Finding a Personal Trainer

 If you are just starting off your fitness journey and have no prior weight lifting training I highly suggest hiring a personal trainer for a few sessions before you try and lift on your own.
 Hiring a personal trainer for a few sessions has so many benefits it’s impossible to list them all.
 The main thing you should keep in mind is that lifting heavy with bad form is the quickest way to seriously injure yourself (especially if you’re working out alone in your garage).
 The biggest mistake you will see people make in the gym is attempting to lift a weight they are not ready for.
-Proper form with lower weight will always be better than bad form with high weight.
+Proper form with lower weight will always be better than a bad form with high weight.
 What’s the point of purchasing all of your weight room equipment if you only get to use it once or twice?

 If you can’t afford a personal trainer there are hundreds of youtube videos out there that can help you practice proper lifting form for all of the main exercises.
-One of my favorite channels that has personally helped me a lot is the Buff Dudes youtube channel.
+One of my favorite channels that have personally helped me a lot is the Buff Dudes youtube channel.
 They have a lot of great content on lifting with good form.
-Another great resource you can use to make sure that you are lifting properly is the form check subreddit on reddit.
+Another great resource you can use to make sure that you are lifting properly is the form check subreddit on Reddit.
 Take 5 seconds to create an account and submit a video of you lifting.
 Most likely someone will comment and give you some advice.

 More Gear To Consider